 How to control ADHD overwhelm

 When you experience ADHD overwhelm, you can go into shutdown mode, making you feel stuck in place.
-Since it’s a common occurrence for adults with ADHD, there have been plenty of strategies shared throughout the mental health space that can help when you’re experiencing overwhelm.
-You can work with your mental health care provider to determine which ones will work best for you.
+Since it’s a common occurrence for adults with ADHD, there have been plenty of strategies shared throughout the mental health space on how to deal with ADHD overwhelm that can help.
+You can work with your mental health care provider or an Executive Function coach to determine which ones will work best for you.

-Here are some ways to help control your ADHD overwhelm:
+Here are some ways to manage having ADHD and feeling overwhelmed:

 Beyond BookSmart can help you learn how to control ADHD overwhelm